antonva/Dorfl/README.md

   sudo n stable
   ```

-  In the near future log.js will depend on postgres.
-I'll make sure to include an easy way to skip it.
+  In the near future I will be adding proper logging.

 Instructions:
 -------------
   ``` bash